 Campaign Manager delivers ad serving, trafficking, tracking and reporting under one roof.
-While it natively integrates with Google products like Display & Video 360, it can also be used to run display ads on non-Google properties – for example, if you have a direct deal with the Daily Mail to run an ad on their homepage, this can be run in Campaign Manager.
+While it natively integrates with Google products like Display & Video 360, it can also be used to run display ads on non-Google properties – for example, if you have a direct deal with an external publication, to run an ad on their homepage, this can be run in Campaign Manager.

 Campaign Manager is an ad serving platform which advertisers can use to manage their online advertising content and ensure it is displayed to the right user, on the right website.

-It has many advanced trafficking and tracking features which make it an ideal tool for creating a clever campaign, and highly customizable reports so you can ensure your campaigns are driving value and you are getting the most for your money.
+It has many advanced trafficking and tracking features which make it an ideal tool for creating a clever campaign, along with highly customizable reports, so you can ensure your campaigns are driving value and you are getting the most for your money.